-The Town does not have legally adopted annual budgets for the Special Revenue Funds, except for the Sewer Operating Account.
+The Town does not have legally adopted annual budgets for the Special Revenue Funds.
 Budgets for the various special revenue funds which are utilized to account for specific grant programs are established in accordance with the requirements of the grantor agencies.
 Such budgets carry over until completion of the grants.